mit-rss/intro_to_linux/README.md

 programs through the terminal.
 For this problem, use the Advanced Packaging Tool or **APT**, which is the recommended way to install and manage Debian packages.

 a.
-Install a program called `inxi`
+Install a program called `inxi`.
 b.
+Many commands display useful information when called with the help option.
-Show output control options for `inxi` in the terminal to see what it does
+   Enter a command to show the `inxi` help menu in the terminal to see what it does.
 c.
-Use `inxi` to show information about your hardware disk info
+Additionally, there is a universally available reference bundled with almost every Unix system called "man pages" or manual pages.
+Enter a command to view the `inxi` man page for more detailed information.
 d.
-Uninstall `inxi`
+Use `inxi` to show information about your hardware disk info.
 e.
-Update the list of available Debian packages
+Uninstall `inxi`.
 f.
+Update the list of available Debian packages.
-Upgrade all existing packages
+g.
+Upgrade all existing packages.

-> **Note:** In APT, *updating* fetches the latest version of the package list
+> **Note:** In APT, *updating* fetches the latest version of the package list,
+> while *upgrading* upgrades the actual packages installed on your system.
+> Before installing or upgrading, it is always a good idea to update the package list.

 ### Problem 3: SSH